-Pre procedure assessment
+Pre-procedure assessment

 Following admission, you will go to the pre-operative assessment room where your identification details will be cross checked to ensure they are correct.
 This will include your consent form information.
-Your observations, including blood pressure, pulse and breathing rate, blood oxygen levels, your height and weight, and if diabetic, your blood sugar levels, will be checked.
-Please note that your weight does have to be documented on your medical record forms as this assists the Doctors to know what amount of medications can be safely given.
+Your observations, blood pressure, pulse and breathing rate, blood oxygen levels, blood sugar levels if necessary and your height and weight will be checked.
+Please note that your weight does have to be documented on your medical record forms as this assists the Doctors to know what number of medications can be safely given.

-The Admission Nurse will discuss your health history, allergies, and medicines again and complete any further assessments that may be required.
-These can include Falls, Pressure Sores, Cognitive and Blood Clot Risk Assessments.
+The admission nurse will discuss your health history, allergies, and medicines again and complete any further assessments that may be required.
+These can include Falls, Pressure Ulcer and Blood Clot Risk assessments.